 Safety, quality and compliance

-All providers of healthcare, specialist services, education, and social care have a responsibility to strive for excellence in their services, and to identify areas for improvement.
-Our Priory promise is to deliver the highest standards of safety, quality, care, treatment and education for the people that we support.
-We are also required by law to demonstrate how we implement this promise in practice, and to show that we can achieve consistently high standards across all of our services.
+All providers of healthcare, specialist services and social care have a responsibility to strive for excellence in their services, and to identify areas for improvement.
+Our Priory promise is to deliver the highest standards of safety, quality, care and treatment for the people that we support.
+We are committed to implementing this promise in practice, and demonstrate that we are able to achieve consistently high standards across all of our services.

-Our sector is regulated by two main bodies:
+Our sector is regulated by a number of bodies:

 - The Care Quality Commission (CQC), which reports on health and adult social care services in England

-- Ofsted, which inspects and regulates services that care for children and young people, in addition to those providing education for learners of all ages
+- Ofsted, which inspects and regulates services that care for children and young people

 - Regulation and Quality Improvement Authority (RQIA)